Jagatveer/generalized/whitewhale-packer/cloudformation/README.md

 - **EFS**: An EFS file system and mount targets on each of the private subnets
 - **Bastion Host**: An EC2 bastion host deployed in one of the public subnets that have a mount on the EFS volume
 - **2 Web nodes**: A pair of EC2 instances behind the load balancer and with mounts of the EFS volume
+- **Aurora cluster**: An Aurora cluster with MySql compatibility deployed in the private subnets

 ## Deployment